aeolyus/dotfiles/README.md

 ## experimental

-The `experimental` directory is an ongoing attempt to create a deterministic, hermetic configuration for macOS using `nix`.
-Should this exploration yield significant benefits, I may consider switching my main OS from Arch to NixOS.
+The `experimental` directory is an ongoing attempt to create a deterministic, hermetic configuration using `nix` for both macOS and Linux.